remotestorage/django-remotestorage/README.md

 	authorization, because everyone will be able to bypass OAuth2 and gain access to anything in remoteStorage just by guessing file paths or getting/reusing them from js, which is really easy to exploit.

+### Interfaces

+Mostly usual drill - put your own templates to loaders, specified in settings.py.

+External resources that are served on these pages can be put to STATIC_ROOT to be served by local httpd instead.
+See "django_unhosted.utils.external_resources_context" context processor for details.

 Known issues